-Commodore Ed Willman Memorial 'round the Island Race Trophy
+Commodore Ed Willman Memorial Round the Island Race Trophy

 - KBYC History Committee

-- Oct 11
+- Oct 11, 2025

 - 2 min read

-The next 'round the Island Race will be held on Saturday, November 15, 2025.
+The next Round the Island Race will be held on Saturday, November 15, 2025.

 This trophy was awarded from1966 to 2002.
 Other trophies and plaques for subsequent years are also on display.

-The Ed Willman Memorial 'round the Island Race, held at the Key Biscayne Yacht Club in Miami, Florida, is a significant event with a rich history.
+The Ed Willman Memorial Round the Island Race, held at the Key Biscayne Yacht Club in Miami, Florida, is a significant event with a rich history.

 The race was conceived in 1966 by Past Commodore Edward "Ed" Willman and fellow member Ray Sullivan.
 It was designed to be a fun, yet competitive event that engaged sailboats of all sizes.
 The course typically takes boats from the waters of Biscayne Bay in front of the Yacht Club, south through the Stiltsville featherbeds and past Cape Florida, then north along the Atlantic coast of Key Biscayne, around a marker at the island's northern tip and back to the Key Biscayne Yacht Club.